 The most accurate way to compare prices is to check your kilowatt hour (kWh) use per year.
 You can find it on gas and electricity bills from your current energy supplier(s).
 Simply type your kWh figures into the relevant box, and you’ll be able to see a very precise comparison of all the dual fuel rates and discounts on offer.

-When you’ve found the best dual fuel deal, you’ll just need to enter a few personal and bank details.
-There shouldn’t be any long-winded paperwork, and your new dual fuel supplier should take care of everything else for you.
-The only thing you’re likely to notice is cheaper bills!
+When you’ve found the best dual fuel deal, you’ll just need to enter a few personal and bank details – and your new dual fuel supplier should take care of everything else for you.

 What should I look for when comparing dual fuel deals?

-There are a few things that are important when looking for a dual fuel deal:
+There are a few things to think about when looking for a dual fuel deal:

-- Price: for many, this is the most crucial thing.
-Luckily, by comparing dual fuel prices, you can definitely find a cheaper deal.
+- Price: Luckily, by comparing dual fuel prices, it’s likely you’ll be able to find a better deal.

 - Exit fees: If you decide to leave your contract early, it’s good to know how much you’d have to pay to be released from your contract.

-- Contract length: a low price may mean a longer contract, which could stop you switching if a better deal comes along and you have exit fees to pay.
+- Contract length: a lower price may mean a longer contract, which could stop you switching if a better deal comes along and you have exit fees to pay.